caforbes/todaygenda/README.md

 2. Edit the file `db/password.txt` with your preferred user password for the database.
 Update the password in your copy of the `docker.env` file.
     * You may also wish to update other environment variables in that file for your purposes.
 3. Run `docker compose up --build`.
 Confirm that the containers built successfully.
-4. Open a bash terminal in the container and run migrations.
+4. Run migrations in the `server` container (via CLI or Docker Desktop).
 Migrations can be checked and run with `bin/dbmate`.

     ```sh
     docker-compose exec server bash